Back to Blog

 Proxify

-Thanks to our extensive screening process, we only accept the top 2% of developers on the platform (out of more than 5K applications each month).
-This guarantees that you’ll get premium-quality developers from day one!
+Through an extensive screening process, Proxify accepts only the top 1% of developers on the platform (out of more than 5K applications each month).
+This ensures clients receive premium-quality developers from day one.

-We offer some of the most competitive pricing, for proven talent having multiple-year, real-world experience in a variety of stacks, including:
+The platform offers competitive pricing for proven talent with multiple years of real-world experience across a variety of stacks, including:

 ...and tons more!